 Don’t cry because it’s over, smile because it happened. ~ Dr. Seuss

 Yesterday, my wife and I gave something precious to the United States Navy: our daughter.
 The goodbye was swift.
 The driver of her airport transfer van held the door open and our family surrounded Emily in the parking lot.
 I know my daughter.
 I could tell she was determined to hold it together.
 She wanted to make a clean getaway.
-If she could have, she would have blew a kiss and made a run for it, dove into the van and yelled to the driver, “Go!
+If she could have, she would have blown a few kisses, dove into the van, and yelled to the driver, “Go!
 Go!
 Go!”

 Parents of young children, I tried.
 Believe me, I tried.
 I did everything short of making a time machine out of a DeLorean to slow the hands.
 It turns out, generating 1.21 gigawatts is not the problem – the problem is that time is undefeated.
 From the moment my wife and I brought our newborn daughters home, set them on the floor in their car seats and looked at each other not knowing what to do next, until yesterday when Emily slipped away into a waiting van, time moves forward – no matter what.

 Andy Andrews says the goal is not to raise great kids.
 It’s to raise kids who become great adults.
 Although eighteen summers feel like eighteen minutes right now, I know they’re on their way.
 Enjoy every minute.
 Time may be undefeated, but it’s the most precious thing we’ve got.